Oxid15/cascade/README.md

 ML development more fast.
 The general idea is to make abstract `Dataset` and `Model` classes with very basic interfaces (much like pytorch base classes Dataset and Module, but with different meaning) and then use them to build more specific tools.
+This project is an attempt to build such bundle of tools for ML-Engineer, certain standards and guides for workflow, a set of templates for typical tasks.

 ## Basic structure
 Cascade is divided into three main modules namely: `data`, `models` and `meta`